Equifax and other agency sites and phone lines are jammed after hack

 Equifax and Experian did not answer emailed questions from NBC News.

-In an op-ed published in USA TODAY Tuesday, Equifax CEO Richard F. Smith said the breach was "the most humbling moment in our 118-year history."
+In an op-ed published in USA TODAY Tuesday, Equifax CEO Richard F. Smith described the breach as "the most humbling moment in our 118-year history."

 "We have taken several steps to increase capacity and communication to support concerned consumers, such as adding agents, keeping our call center open through the weekend and authorizing overtime," he wrote.